cramey/purelymail/README.md

-## Purelymail Command Line API
+## Purelymail Command Line Tool
-This project, much like Purelymail, is a work in progress.
+This tool uses the Purelymail API to allow you to control your Purelymail account.
+Currently it supports management of users, routing, and domains.

 ## Configuration
 Please see `purelymail.sample.yaml` for configuration examples.
 The